adelin-b/keyboard-navigation-hints/README.md

 This is a first release, a few things are not working yet and PR are welcomes.

+- Cannot configure the shortcut or style, will fork https://marketplace.visualstudio.com/items?itemName=BrandonKirbyson.vscode-animations as the owner developped a way to configure the inject script (which is not a normal extension script that can access the vscode api)
 - Cannot open the dropdowns "..." on top right.
 - Cannot open a tab in the tab bar.
 - Cannot open detected links.
-- Cannot configure the shortcut or style

 ## Release Notes